-Strategic partnerships with

-Government policies platform (Initiative of Ministry of Cabinet Affairs and Future)
+- Strategic partnerships with public and private sector institutions - Government policies platform (Initiative of Ministry of Cabinet Affairs and Future)

 7. Employees' knowledge

 network

 The ability to have access to external sources of knowledge at the right time assists in obtaining a competitive advantage and reduces the institutional risks.
 Some entities participate in the knowledge-sharing programs, which contribute to the development of performance and raise the efficiency of their employees.